BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 Servers know this kind of client all too well.
 When the client comes in, asking for everything *and* the kitchen sink, a server just has to sigh.

-"A lot of that is just going to go to waste, you know.", says the server, softly.
+"A lot of that is just going to go to waste, you know," says the server, softly.

 Their comments go unheeded.

 Does this client sound familiar?

-This client is your Single Page Application.
+This client is your Single Page Application (SPA).

 There's a new client in town, though, and it only asks for what it *needs*.